What's The Best Type Of Fitness Flooring?

 The Sprung 20mm rubber heavy duty tile is one of our most popular options for gyms.
 With optimum shock absorption and non-slip safety, it creates a soft surface.
 By using recycled rubber, these tiles are environmentally friendly and completely metal-free.
 As the rubber is flat and anti-porous, it doesn’t have that lingering rubber smell that’s often associated with rubber gym tiles.

-Your gym flooring should be durable enough to withstand years of exercise and use.
+Your commercial gym flooring should be durable enough to withstand years of exercise and use.
 High-intensity workouts are no match for premium quality flooring.
 A material such as concrete may be durable in the long-term, but it comes with no shock absorption qualities.
 Drop a heavy dumbbell on concrete, and it may result in damage.
 This is why it’s so important to find a flooring solution that is not only durable but shock absorbent, non-slip, and water-resistant.

 High impact exercises like running, jumping, and burpees are great for your health.
 But these types of activities can be tough on the body.
 If you’re continuously jumping and running for extended periods, that’s a lot of impact on your knees, ankles, and joints.
 For impact exercise, you want an adequate level of shock absorption while providing a firm surface to work out.